Before Taking Out a Student Loan: Things To Know

 An opportunity cost is what you give up to get something.
 If you spend money to buy gasoline, you don’t have that money to buy dinner.

 Taking a student loan limits what you can do when you begin repaying the loan.
-After you leave school, you’ll need to pay rent, utility bills, buy groceries, make car payments, etc. Taking a loan now could prevent you from buying a house five or ten years in the future.
+After you leave school, you’ll need to pay rent and utility bills, buy groceries, make car payments, etc. Taking a loan now could prevent you from buying a house in five or ten years.

 After paying for tuition and textbooks, some students are tempted to spend the rest in frivolous ways.
-One day the money will be gone.
-It’s tempting to pay for that next round of drinks, but remember that today’s friends are unlikely to help you repay your student loan years from now.
+One day, the money will be gone.
+It’s tempting to pay for that next round of drinks, but remember that today’s friends will unlikely help you repay your student loan years from now.

 And, you might not get the high-paying job you dream of for your future.
 It’s better to consider if you could make the payments if you don’t get your dream job or, worse yet, don’t graduate.